espressomd/espresso/doc/sphinx/inter.rst

 The keyword after the command offers the possibility to assign any value of :math:`\varepsilon` to any lattice site.

-is the bjerrum length of the background.
+is the Bjerrum length of the background.
 It defines the reference value :math:`\varepsilon_\text{bg}` via the formula .
 This is a global variable.